What Is Crystal Meth?

 Crystal meth (methamphetamine) is a highly addictive synthetic stimulant that affects the central nervous system.
 It can appear as clear or bluish-white rocks.
 Methamphetamine is chemically related to amphetamine, but its effects on the CNS are more intense.

-Methamphetamine was first made in 1893 by Nagai Nagayoshi, a Japanese chemist.
-It first took crystal form through research by Akira Ogata in 1919.
+Methamphetamine was first synthesized in 1893 by Nagai Nagayoshi, a Japanese chemist.
+It was then synthesized into crystal form by Akira Ogata in 1919, and later was used during World War II to keep soldiers awake.

 In the 1950s, it was marketed as a diet aid and antidepressant under the brand name Methedrine.
 Over time, as awareness of meth addiction symptoms became more apparent, the drug came under strict control and regulation.
-Today, it’s classified as a Schedule I drug by the DEA.
+Today, it’s often made in an illegal meth lab and classified as a Schedule I drug by the DEA, meaning a high potential for abuse and addiction.

 Crystal meth can be consumed a couple of ways: